Time is Personal, 2021-2024

-The “Time is Personal” drawings are a reflection of the individual vulnerabilities of the people in my immediate surroundings.
-By recreating photos (most taken by me) with pencils on paper, I let a reality come to life that is forever gone – and let myself feel time beyond time.
+The “Time is Personal” series reflects individual vulnerabilities of people in my immediate surroundings.
+By recreating photos (most taken by me) with pencils on paper (and later oil on canvas) , I let a reality come to life that is forever gone – and let myself feel time beyond time.

 "The Present Moment", Daniel N. Stern

 My third batch of psychotherapy sessions lasted from 2021-2023, and finally made me understand the unusual relationship I’ve always had with time.
 Having been ░░░░░░ ░░░░ ░░ ░ ░░░, I could finally give it a name: for me, time didn’t yet begin.
 Being pre-time meant that life itself hadn’t yet started.
 I was still in ░░░░ ░░░░ ░░░░░ ░░░ ░░░░, not just ░░░░░░ away from that ░░░░, but from life – and time – itself.
 And while I was pre-time, I experienced life to already be over.

 This finally explained my sense of urgency, of loss, of life-within-no-life.
 The feeling that my existence, even though lived so fully, nevertheless didn’t feel worthwhile – because it didn’t feel to actually happen, to actually be.

 pre-born and post-deceased.

 A lot of my trauma work went into understanding anxiety, anger, grief and sadness.
 What does transgenerational trauma mean – where does it begin, and how to make it stop?
 When does one’s life begin, when seen as part of a transgenerational sequence?
 As Sebern Fisher discusses in “Neurofeedback in the Treatment of Developmental Trauma“, there’s a lot that can happen to you before you’re born, in the time when your amygdala is formed, but your birth hasn’t yet happened.